|

 to get here: Flying

-flights from other Caribbean countries such as Jamaica, Bahamas, Dominican Republic
+are also various scheduled flights from other Caribbean countries such as Jamaica,

-Constant trade winds keep life comfortable in the Islands, with the coolest
+Constant trade winds keep life comfortable in the Islands,

-without a bathing suit.
+the public beaches without a bathing suit.
 Time Zone:

 is Eastern Standard Time, which is minus 5 hours GMT

 Currency is the US dollar.
-Most hotels and restaurants
+Most hotels

+and stores.
 Most credit cards are widely accepted.
 Voltage:

-110volts the same as mainland USA Driving
+110 volts the same as mainland USA Driving

-is easy now that the main Leeward Highway has been reconstructed.We drive on the
+is easy now that the main Leeward Highway has been reconstructed.We

-are welcome as there are no quarantine restrictions, but valid paperwork
+are welcome as there are no quarantine restrictions, but valid paperwork from

-from your vet and the Turks Island Government is necessary.
+your vet and the Turks Island Government is necessary.
 Check with the airlines

 for their travel restrictions at certain times of the year.Departure tax is now

 incorporated into the cost of the airline ticket.
-Shopping

-Many local crafts are available for purchase through out the Islands and Providenciales
+for purchase through out the Islands and Providenciales in particular has a first

-in particular has a first class supermarket.Alcohol cannot be purchased in the
+class supermarket.Alcohol cannot be purchased in the supermarkey on Sundays.

-Pentecostal, Jehovah's Witness and Faith Tabernacle.
-Crime
+Jehovah's Witness and Faith Tabernacle.
+Crime:

-The Turks and Caicos Islands are safe and the crime rate is low, but the usual
+The Turks and Caicos Islands are safe and the crime rate is low,

-unattended on the beach or in your car, should always be observed
+valuables unattended on the beach or in your car, should always be observed

 Providenciales